highcharts/node-export-server/README.md

 - Set it in the chart config under [`chart.height`](https://api.highcharts.com/highcharts/chart.height)
 - Set it in the chart config under [`exporting.sourceHeight`](https://api.highcharts.com/highcharts/exporting.sourceHeight)

 The latter is prefered, as it lets you set a separate sizing when exporting and when displaying the chart in your web page.

+Like previously mentioned, there are multiple ways to set and prioritize options, and the `height`, `width` and `scale` are no exceptions here.
+The priority goes like this:

+1. Options from the `export` section of the provided options (CLI, JSON, etc.)
+2. The `sourceHeight`, `sourceWidth` and `scale` from the `chart.exporting` section of chart's Highcharts options
+3. The `height` and `width` from the `chart` section of chart's Highcharts options
+4. The `sourceHeight`, `sourceWidth` and `scale` from the `chart.exporting` section of chart's Highcharts global options, if provided
+5. The `height` and `width` from the `chart` section of chart's Highcharts global options, if provided
+6. If no options are found to this point, the default values will be used (`height = 400`, `width = 600` and `scale = 1`)

 ## Note about process.exit listeners

 The export server attaches event listeners to process.exit.
 This is to make sure that there are no memory leaks or zombie processes if the application is unexpectedly terminated

 Listeners are also attached to uncaught exceptions - if one appears, the entire pool is killed, and the application terminated.

 If you do not want this behavior, start the server with `--listenToProcessExits 0`.

 Be aware though - if you disable this and you don't take great care to manually kill the pool, your server _will_ bleed memory when the app is terminated.

 ## Note About Resources and the CLI

 If `--resources` is not set, and a file `resources.json` exist in the folder from which the cli tool was ran, it will use the `resources.json` file.

 ## Note on Worker Count & Work Limit

-The export server utilizes a pool of _workers_, where each worker is a Puppeteer process responsible for the actual chart rasterization.
+The export server utilizes a pool of _workers_, where each worker is a Puppeteer process (browser instance's page) responsible for the actual chart rasterization.
 The pool size can be set with the `--initialWorkers` and `--maxWorkers` options, and should be tweaked to fit the hardware on which you're running the server.

-It's recommended that you start with the default (6), and work your way up (or down if 8 is too many for your setup, and things are unstable) gradually.
-The `tests/other/stress-test.js` script can be used to test the server.
-It fires batches of 10 requests every 10ms, and expects the server to be running on port 7801.
+It's recommended that you start with the default (4), and work your way up (or down if 8 is too many for your setup, and things are unstable) gradually.
+The `tests/other/stress-test.js` script can be used to test the server and expects the server to be running on port 7801.

 Each of the workers has a maximum number of requests it can handle before it restarts itself to keep everything responsive.
 This number is 60 by default, and can be tweaked with `--workLimit`.
 As with `--initialWorkers` and `--maxWorkers`, this number should also be tweaked to fit your use case.
+Also, the `--acquireTimeout` option is worth to mention as well, in case there would be problems with acquiring resources.
+It is set in miliseconds with 5000 as a default value.

 ## Setup: Injecting the Highcharts dependency

 In order to use the export server, Highcharts.js needs to be injected into the export template.

 Since version 3.0.0 Highcharts is fetched in a Just-In-Time manner, which makes it easy to switch configurations.
 It is no longer required to explicitly accept the license as in older versions - __but the export server still requires a valid Highcharts license to be used__.

 ## Using In Automated Deployments